 Manueline designs always have rope details, a nod to the seafaring culture of these rabidly colonialist people.

 As if it wasn’t enough that we got to spend the first half of the day looking at pre-historic rock art, then this church, Igreja Matriz, beckoned to us with a siren song of Manueline glory.
-(This unique sacred space is will be getting a separate post.)
+(This unique sacred space will be getting a separate post.)

 Formerly a synagogue, now Santa Quitéria is a chapel.